keithsjohnson/uk.co.keithsjohnson.jms.sqs/Readme.md

 Introduction
 ------------
-The example Sends and Receives a String message using JMS to and from an AWS SQS Queue
+The example Sends and Receives a String message using JMS to and from an AWS SQS Queue.

+WARNING: This only works locally - when uploaded to AWS it does not Work, an Access Denied problem occurs.

 Configuration
 -------------